phantomcurve/Factory.Solution/README.md

 # Dr. Sillystringz's Factory

-#### A slick little web app for the sly doctor to use to manage his engineers and all his evil machines
+#### A slick little web app for the sly engineer to use to manage his engineers and all his evil machines

 #### By Tim Roth